orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-27-testing-for-existence-of-controller-middlewares-in-laravel-without-invoking-them.md

 ---
 layout: post
-title: Testing for existence of controller middlewares in Laravel without invoking them
+title: Testing for the existence of controller middlewares in Laravel without invoking them
 ---

-If you are feature testing your controllers, you’ve probably written test cases like this:
+If you are feature-testing your controllers, you’ve probably written test cases like this:

 ```php
 public function testRequiresAuthState(): void